J-O-S-I-E/applied-ai-system-project/README.md

 A single large HIGH task can displace several smaller MEDIUM tasks that would collectively fit in the same window.
 This is intentional — the system's core promise is that the most important care always happens, even at the cost of lower-priority items.

-**Conflict detector**

-An O(n²) nested-loop comparison is used rather than a sort-then-single-pass approach.
-The faster algorithm only catches adjacent overlaps; the nested loop catches any pair including non-adjacent tasks.
-At 5–15 tasks per schedule the performance difference is immeasurable.

 ---

 ### 4. AI features

+**Semantic RAG (`rag.py`)**

+Pet care PDFs (Humane Fort Wayne Dog-Book and Cat-Book) are split into 400-character chunks with 80-character overlap using `RecursiveCharacterTextSplitter`, embedded with `gemini-embedding-001`, and stored in a persistent Chroma vector store at `backend/data/chroma_db/`.

+For each pet, four queries are built from the pet's species, age, and task descriptions.
+Each query hits the species-filtered vector store (`k=6`), and all results are merged.
+Deduplication runs first, then hybrid reranking (semantic position + keyword overlap score + boost for pet-care-specific terms like "walk", "feeding", "grooming").
+The top 3 passages after relevance filtering are returned with source attribution.

-**Gemini agent (`ai_agent.py`)**
+**LangChain AI agent (`ai_agent.py`)**

-Takes the complete schedule context — owner availability, all pet details, scheduled and skipped tasks, and retrieved guidelines — and asks Gemini 2.0 Flash to return a structured JSON response with three fields: `reasoning` (step-by-step decision rationale), `explanation` (a plain-English owner-facing summary), and `recommendations` (2–3 actionable tips).
-The response is parsed and re-validated before being forwarded to the frontend.
+Uses a `ChatPromptTemplate` → `ChatGoogleGenerativeAI` → `StrOutputParser` chain.
+The prompt injects the full schedule context (owner window, all pets, scheduled and skipped tasks) plus the per-pet RAG passages retrieved above.
+Gemini 2.0 Flash is asked to return strict JSON with three keys: `reasoning` (step-by-step decision rationale), `explanation` (plain-English owner-facing summary), and `recommendations` (3–4 actionable tips drawn directly from the retrieved passages).
+A markdown-fence stripping step handles model output that wraps JSON in code blocks.

-**RAG (`rag.py`)**

-A simple but effective keyword-based retrieval: 15 entries in `pet_care_kb.json`, each with a species tag and a keyword list.
-Before building the Gemini prompt, the system scans all task titles and notes for keyword matches, filters by the pet species in the request, and prepends up to 6 matching guidelines as context.
-This gives the model grounding in real pet care facts rather than relying solely on training data.

-Example: a schedule containing "Morning walk" and "Feeding" for a dog retrieves the guideline *"Dogs should not be walked immediately after eating — wait at least 30–60 minutes to reduce risk of bloat."* The model then uses this when reasoning about task order.

 **Guardrail evaluator (`evaluator.py`)**